The conversation shouldn't be shelter and rescue vs. breeder — it should be reputable vs. inhumane.

 Although dog abandonment has slowly decreased each year since 2011, dog homelessness remains a pervasive issue in the United States.
 The euthanasia of healthy, adoptable animals is a reality that happens in many shelters across the country.
 Still, the notion that millions of dogs are euthanized each year is misguided.
 Despite this myth, a staggering 670,000 dogs lose their lives to euthansia yearly.
 In an attempt to cull dog overpopulation, blame is often placed upon reputable dog breeders who are producing ethically bred litters.
 However, this kind of criticism is often unfounded.
 To properly advocate against dog abandonment, it’s critical to understand the stark difference between good breeders and irresponsible sources.

-Puppy mills and unethical backyard breeders are fueling the dog abandonment issue by breeding dogs for profit without concern for health, safety, or temperament.
+Irresponsible sources are fueling the dog abandonment issue by breeding dogs for profit without concern for health, safety, or temperament.
 These disreputable sources often fill pet stores and online storefronts with unhealthy and emotionally unsound puppies.
 As a result, ill-advised customers end up with a dog who has severe health or behavioral issues that they are completely unprepared to cope with.

 The ASPCA notes that unexpected problems with health, size, and behavior are the primary reasons animals end up in the shelter system, detailing that “problematic behaviors, aggressive behaviors, grew larger than expected, or health problems owner couldn’t handle” are among the top issues dog owners state when they relinquish or attempt to rehome their pet.